 Edwards shared Jonathan Dickinson’s belief in the spiritual but not earthly equality of all people.
 He ministered to Native Americans as well as Anglo Americans throughout his adult life, engaging in missionary work among Mahican and Mohawk tribes in Stockbridge, New Jersey.
 Edwards also addressed slavery and the Atlantic slave trade; in his sermons and writings, he used scripture to condemn the cruelty of the slave trade but not the institution of slavery itself.
 In 1741, Edwards was involved in a conflict within a Northampton congregation which had censured their minister for owning a slave.
 Edwards defended the minister, arguing that the man’s congregants were hypocrites for criticizing him when even they indirectly benefited from New England slavery.

 Edwards, a slaveholder himself, could not have denounced the Northampton minister without making himself guilty as well.
 Over the course of his life, Edwards purchased and owned multiple enslaved people, including two—a married couple named Joseph and Sue—who likely accompanied him to Princeton in 1758.
-Edwards's son, Jonathan Edwards Jr., would become a leading antislavery activist of the 18th century.
+Some of Edwards's students, as well as his son Jonathan Edwards Jr., would become leading antislavery activists of the 18th century.

 Samuel Davies (1759-61)